ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 Now we have all the required information, let's create two Ubuntu 18.04 VSIs in `subnet2` for the MySQL backend.

-On the *VPC Infrastructure* menu, select "Virtual server instances" and then "New instance".
+On the *VPC Infrastructure* menu, select "Virtual server instances" under "Compute" and then "Create +".

 Select:
 - Enter instance name (the UI does not allow upper case for resource names).